 However, those aren’t the only things going wrong.
 Our parents, sisters, brothers, friends, and maybe even ourselves suffer from chronic diseases.
 And, if you have one, chances are you will develop a few more chronic illnesses in your lifetime.

-Humanity experienced a dramatic increase in chronic health problems such as cancer, obesity, diabetes, allergies, and autoimmune disorders over the last century.
+Humanity has experienced a dramatic increase in chronic health problems such as cancer, obesity, diabetes, allergies, and autoimmune disorders over the last century.
 By the 1960s, doctors and scientists concluded that chronic disease resulted from cigarette use, high blood pressure, diet, and lack of exercise, all of which are preventable.
 (2)

-While it is important to understand that diet is not the only culprit that can negatively impact your health, it is a great place to start.
+While it is essential to understand that diet is not the only culprit that can negatively impact your health, it is a great place to start.
 Changing your diet can have a positive impact on gene expression.
 Healthy eating is something we can control.
 A nutrient-dense diet can result in quick, measurable improvements in one’s health.

-But unfortunately, it is difficult to change our habits in a society set up to keep us checking our phones, clicking ads, and spending money on unhealthy foods.
+Unfortunately, it is difficult to change our habits in a society set up to keep us checking our phones, clicking ads, and spending money on unhealthy foods.

 So, we become overweight and maybe even diabetic.
 Our environments stay the same or worsen over time, and we may develop heart disease or cancer.
 Some of us are fortunate to go on and live a long life, but a limited one due to disease-related disabilities.